n3dst4/gumshoe-fvtt/README.md

 ## How to install

-I'm going to assume you have a working knowledge of [Foundry VTT] (https://foundryvtt.com/), and the concepts it uses, like systems, modules, and worlds.
+I'm going to assume you have a working knowledge of [Foundry VTT](https://foundryvtt.com/), and the concepts it uses, like systems, modules, and worlds.

 This sytem isn't registered so to install it into your Foundry instance: